sfmajors373/intel_30_days_of_Udacity/README.md

 * Reading and implementing Memory Management Chatbot section 5 Code Walkthrough from C plus plus Nanodegree program.
 In the last 1 vs 1 video call with my mentor Renaud, he told me about `make_shared` and `make_unique`.
 Today I try to Implement make_unique to use the smart pointer in Task 1: Exclusive Ownership.
 * Today I open the email from MIT found out the new lectures in Blockchain, one of my wish to enroll list in 2018.
 This year even have face to face events!!
 ![][image19]

+### Day 39: 24/02/2020
+#### Polarbeargo

+* Continue writing the Intel® Edge AI Scholarship showcase group project and reading research references from The Intel® Edge AI Scholarship Foundation Course Nanodegree.
+* Continue to fix and reopen issues with @Frida, @Sarah Majors, @Aftab, @Harkirat, and @Anshu Trivedi.
+* Yesterday zoom meeting with  @Aftab, @Harkirat, and @Anshu Trivedi.
+In this, the Intel® Edge AI Scholarship showcase group project, I really proud of @aftab see his persistence and start to carry up things to build his ability.
+He amazed me.
+* Thank you @Harkirat for constantly encouraging and be there for me even the bad days.